Ryuuzama/todo-list-steffen/README.md

 npx prisma init
 ```

-this will create a prisma folder with a default "Schema" where you can design "models" that act as structures for tables in your future database.
+This will create a prisma folder with a default "Schema" (the schema.prisma file) where you can design "models" that act as structures for tables in your future database.
 You can also specify what client you will use in the generator client block (in this case we are using primsa-client-js because we using javascript/typescript).
 Below that you'll see the datasource block where you specify what database you'll use (in this case "postgresql"), and other variables for connecting to the database, such as the database URL.
 Finally you can implement your "models" which is where you will define your tables structure (in this case "Task").

 In the package.json file, make sure to add in the "build" section of "scripts" the line "prisma generate" so it look like this: